American Eagles: O'Donnell-McElroy era

 Joseph F. O'Donnell was appointed Frailey's successor on February 4, 1987.
 He was formerly an assistant athletic director at Wichita State University.
 O'Donnell served as AD until June 2, 1995.
 Ed Tapscott, AU's men's basketball coach since 1982, left the school in April 1990.

 In December 1991, Pete Mehlert, men's head soccer coach who led the AU soccer team to a national championship, was fired by O'Donnell after clashing with him repeatedly.

 In November 1994, Benjamin Ladner became the new president of American University.
 O'Donnell resigned on June 2, 1995, after Ladner threatened to fire him.
 Barbara Reimann, associate athletic director, was appointed acting athletic director.

-On March 3, 1996, AU announced that Dr. Lee McElroy would become the university's first African American athletic director, and the first athletic director to have a doctorate.
+On March 3, 1996, AU announced that Lee McElroy would become the university's first African American athletic director, and the first athletic director to have a doctorate.
 Dr. McElroy had served a single year as AD at the University of the District of Columbia before moving to Sacramento State University in 1989.
 During his tenure, McElroy hired Art Perry to be men's head basketball coach.
 But Perry was fired in March 2000, and President Ladner led the search for Perry's successor (usurping McElroy's role).
 Ladner also forced McElroy to switch AU's affiliation from the Colonial Athletic Association to the Patriot League.
 Allegedly frustrated by Ladner's interference, on July 5, 2000, McElroy announced he was resigning to become athletic director at the State University of New York at Albany.